School of Nursing

 The Traditional BSN is for first-time and transfer students.
 Incoming freshmen and transfer students are admitted as Pre-Nursing majors.
 Pre-Nursing students must complete their first 60 credit hours in prerequisite and General Education courses.
 Students apply for admission to the clinical major during their last semester of General Education and prerequisite courses.
 Students can be admitted to the clinical nursing major on a competitive and space-available basis.

-Each student’s application is systematically reviewed and considered from a holistic perspective for each admission period.
+Each student’s application is systematically evaluated and considered from a comprehensive review for each admission period.
 There are two admission cycles per year.
 Clinical application criteria include:

 At the time of application, students are required to submit a resume using a provided template.
-Shortly after the determination of an applicant's eligibility, they will be required to submit video interview and essay responses.
+Applicants meeting the minimum requirements will be invited to complete a video interview using an online platform.

 Nursing Scholars who have applied to the clinical major, who have maintained Nursing Scholar eligibility, and who have met General Education and prerequisite coursework, are guaranteed admission to the clinical nursing major.